penumbra-zone/penumbra/docs/guide/src/privacy.md

 # Privacy

-This is meant to describe the privacy properties of the protocol in detail, as well as document any invariants that must hold for privacy to be preserved, and other notes on privacy that might be useful to users.
+This document describes the privacy features of the Penumbra protocol, as well as conditions that must be true for privacy to be preserved.

 ## Transfers

-TODO
+Transfers do not reveal the asset, amount, sender or recipient identity.
+Transfers are also unlinkable to each other.

 ## Swaps

+Initiating a swap does not reveal the identity of the swapper or the pre-paid claim fee, but it does reveal the assets and amounts in the swap.

+Claiming a swap does not reveal the amounts, asset types or the identity of the claimant.

+### Conditions

-Trades are private as long as there are at least two trades in a batch.
+The above holds true as long as there are at least two swaps in a batch.

 ## Governance Voting

+During a vote, the voting power (amount and asset type of the staked note that's used for voting), the vote itself, as well as the proposal being voted on are **revealed** during a delegator vote.
+However, the address of the voter is hidden, which renders the information revealed anonymous.

+## Staking

 TODO

-## Staking
+## IBC

 TODO